mo0hamed-shoaib/personal-portfolio/README.md

 ## Architecture

 The project follows Next.js App Router conventions with a clear separation between server and client components.
 Most of the UI is rendered on the server to reduce JavaScript bundle size and improve initial load performance.
-Client components are only used where interactivity is needed, like the theme toggle or contact form.
+Client components are only used where interactivity is needed, like the theme toggle.

 The codebase is organized into logical sections.
 Components are kept small, typically under 200 lines, and split by responsibility.
 Each portfolio section is its own component, making the codebase easy to navigate and maintain.